 In the latest in our series, profiling Irish and Northern Irish lawyers and jurists who have worked abroad, or are working abroad, we spoke with Paul Bradfield, who grew up in County Meath, and now works as a Prosecutor in the Office of the Director of Public Prosecutions in Dublin.

-Paul in Malawi, with two of his legal aid colleagues, while working with the IRLI
+Paul (middle) with two of his legal aid colleagues, while working for IRLI in Malawi.

 IRLI: What is your background/training?